CenturyLinkCloud/APIDocs/Getting Started/api-v20-overview.md

     </tr>
     <tr>
       <td>202</td>
       <td>ACCEPTED.
 Sent when requests result in a scheduled activity.
-Response body will include a URL for them to get the response.</td>
+Response body will include a URL for them to get the status of the activity.</td>
     </tr>
     <tr>
       <td>400</td>